GoogleCloudPlatform/fda-mystudies/deployment/README.md

 ### Deploy your application infrastructure

-1. Make a [request](https://cloud.google.com/compute/quotas#requesting_additional_quota) to increase the [Global Compute Engine API Backend Services quota]((https://console.cloud.google.com/iam-admin/quotas/details;servicem=compute.googleapis.com;metricm=compute.googleapis.com%2Fbackend_services;limitIdm=1%2F%7Bproject%7D)) for your `{PREFIX}-{ENV}-apps` project to 20 (if it is not already set at or beyond this value).
+1. Make a [request](https://cloud.google.com/compute/quotas#requesting_additional_quota) to increase the [Global Compute Engine API Backend Services quota]((https://console.cloud.google.com/iam-admin/quotas/details;servicem=compute.googleapis.com;metricm=compute.googleapis.com%2Fbackend_services;limitIdm=1%2F%7Bproject%7D)) for your `{PREFIX}-{ENV}-apps` project to 20 (if it is not already set at, or beyond, this value).
-1. Enable CICD for the application directories so that changes you make to the application code will automatically build the application containers for your deployment
+1. Enable CICD for the application directories of your cloned GitHub repository so that changes you make to the application code will automatically build the application containers for your deployment
     - Enable [Cloud Build](https://console.cloud.google.com/cloud-build/triggers) in your `{PREFIX}-{ENV}-apps` project and [connect](https://cloud.google.com/cloud-build/docs/automating-builds/create-github-app-triggers#installing_the_cloud_build_app) your cloned GitHub repository (skip adding triggers as Terraform will create them in the next step)
     - Uncomment  the Cloud Build triggers portion of the apps project in [`mystudies.hcl`](/deployment/mystudies.hcl), then regenerate the Terraform configs and commit the changes to your repo, for example:
          ```bash